 - Additional Industry Resources

 Taking on leadership roles in Education can look differently depending on where you want to be involved.
+It can be helpful to think about the level at which you'd like to make a difference.
 Administrators in local school systems, such as principals and vice principals, work directly with teachers, students and parents and help with school reform.
-Typically, becoming a principal involves a master’s degree, like the M.Ed. in Administration and Supervision in the Curry School here at UVA.
+Typically, becoming a principal involves a master’s degree, like the M.Ed. in Administration and Supervision in the School of Education & Human Development here at UVA.

 When thinking about reforming education on a larger scale, you may want to work in education policy.
 Do you want to create policy (government), conduct research to influence policy (think tanks), advocate for educators (union), or work with schools to change local approaches to education (nonprofit)?
 These are just some of the ways you might get involved with policy.
 Here are some examples of organizations that are connected to education leadership and policy:

-- Think Tank (American Institutes for Research, Brookings, The Learning Policy Institute)
+- Think Tanks (American Institutes for Research, Brookings, The Learning Policy Institute)

 - Advocacy (Ed Trust, Educators for Excellence, Data Quality Campaign)

-- Consulting (McKinsey, Education First, Bain, Accenture, Deloitte)
+- Consulting (McKinsey, Kennedy & Co., Education First, Bain, Accenture, Deloitte)

 - Legislative Government